mmccoy-01/mmccoy-01.github.io/_posts/2026-08-28-on-being-an-umpire.md

 >The death itself almost isn't the difficult part.
 The difficult part is imagining the world afterward—the world in which that person simply no longer exists.

 I hadn't yet imagined the umpiring world without Frank.
-And, even now, as I write, it fucks me up inside that he's gone.
+And, even now, as I write, it messes me up inside that he's gone.
 What will Tri-County Umpire Group become without him?
 It's still too early to know.
 All these thoughts kept coming back to me:

 - All the last-minute assignments.
 - All the doubleheaders.